 Start your medical school selection process by thoroughly researching various medical schools beyond rankings.
 While many students aim for the top-ranked medical schools, admission to these programs is statistically unlikely for most applicants.
 And ranking alone does not determine training quality or career success.

-Many mid-tier or lower-ranked schools offer excellent education, strong residency placement, and better alignment with specific career goals, including primary care, community medicine, or regional practice.
-Choosing the right fit helps you thrive academically and personally throughout medical school.
+Many mid-tier or lower-ranked schools offer excellent education, strong residency placement, and better alignment with specific career goals, including:

-A school’s mission shapes its curriculum, training environment, and overall student experience.
+A medical school’s mission statement shapes its curriculum, training environment, and overall student experience.
 Mission statements clarify what a school values and prioritizes.

 In our medical school selection webinar, Dr. Katherine Munoz, a plastic surgery resident at the University of Wisconsin-Madison and Inspira Advantage counselor, says that mission statements may sometimes sound repetitive, but a closer look can give you much clearer insights into fit: